 Al W. Purcell (1929 – 2000) of Detroit is the new member in the field of Arts and Entertainment.
 While a lad in Dublin Mr. Purcell was introduced to one of the most difficult of all Irish music instruments, the uilleann pipes, and became a renowned master piper.
 He immigrated to Detroit as a young man, and instructed and inspired many of our country’s top musicians to play traditional Irish music.
 Mr. Purcell’s widow, Ann Purcell, will represent her deceased husband for induction into the Hall of Fame.

 The Hall of Fame is honoring in the Religion category the Sisters of Mercy for their Christian service in health care, education, and charitable works for all of Michigan’s citizens.
 The Order of the Sisters of Mercy was founded by Sister Catherine McAuley in Ireland in 1827, and the Sisters have been in Michigan for over a century.
 The first Sisters emigrated from Ireland, and many of their successors are Irish Americans from Michigan.

 — Induction Ceremony —

 As mentioned above, the Induction Ceremony was held at the County Kerry Stage at the Michigan Irish Music Festival at Noon on Saturday, September 14, 2013.
-Below are some pictures of the ceremony and the reception that followed.

 For additional information about the Michigan Irish American Hall of Fame, contact: